confluentinc/ksql/docs-md/tutorials/basics-docker.md

       in the WITH clause above lets ksqlDB know this. ksqlDB uses this information to allow joins against the table to use the more descriptive `userId` column name, rather than `ROWKEY`.
-Joining on either will yield the same results.
-If your data does not contain a copy of the key in the value simply join on `ROWKEY`.
+Joining on either yields the same results.
+If your data doesn't contain a copy of the key in the value simply join on `ROWKEY`.

 !!! tip